 (As defined in Basic parameters of Yolngu Law and Governance, by Kendall Trudgen.
 P.15)

-Rom waṯaŋu walala (Rom- Law, waṯaŋu- denotes ownership, walala- they (3 or more).)
-The extended citizens of a yirralka estate.
-The larger group of interconnecting tribes and clans that have a right under Madayin law to monitor and protect, and to discipline or pass judgment on an offender if necessary.
-They support the wäŋa waṯaŋu – landowners, yirralka waṯaŋu – estate owners in decisions over their property and estates.
+Rom waṯaŋu walal – Rom- Law, waṯaŋu- denotes ownership, walal- they (3 or more).
+The extended citizens of a particular yirralka estate.
+The larger group of interconnecting tribes and clans who have a right under Madayin law to monitor, protect and to discipline or past judgement on an offender if necessary.
+And to support the wäŋa waṯaŋu – landowners, yirralka waṯaŋu – estate owners in decisions over their property and estates.
+They are also all involved in selecting their ḏalkarra djirrikay political leaders.
+It is this group that has the ultimate decision-making authority.
+A 40,000-year-old plus Australian democratic system.

 Yirralka Yirralka are traditional estates that cover both land and water.
 An estate is connected to a particular bäpurru and Constitutional Article of Law (under the Madayin system.)
 A bäpurru cannot have more than one yirralka.
 A yirralka is synonymous in identity with its clan and therefore to identify a clan one must be familiar with the estate.

 Yolŋu or Yolngu: Yolŋu traditionally means human or humans, person or people. (so if you’re asking a Yolŋu person if they are Yolŋu you really asking if they are a human being.)
 It also now means an Aboriginal person or people from northeast Arnhem Land.
 Across Australia, a number of words are used to identify different groups of Aboriginal people: Koori in the south, Murri in Queensland and so on.
 The term in north-east Arnhem Land is Yolŋu.
 Yolŋu can be used in both the singular and plural sense like the English words ‘aircraft’ or ‘sheep’.